Matt-Law12/CPAP_NRDA_Oyster_Project/README.md

 </div>

 ## Project Overview
 The Florida Oyster Cultch Placement Project is a Natural Resource Damage Assessment (NRDA) Phase III Deepwater Horizon early restoration project.
-As a result of the Deepwater Horizon oil spill and associated response activities, oyster and benthic secondary productivity along Florida’s Panhandle suffered adverse impacts.
-This project focuses on restoring oyster reefs that were harmed or lost due to the spill.
+As a result of the Deepwater Horizon oil spill and associated response activities, oyster reefs located along Florida’s Panhandle suffered adverse impacts.

 Healthy oyster reefs play a vital role in the environment — they provide habitat for marine life, improve water quality, and support local fishing communities.
 This project aims to bring those benefits back by rebuilding degraded oyster habitats in targeted areas along Florida’s Gulf Coast.